 Under AppleCare+, Apple Watches are eligible for Express Replacement Service as well as carry-in and mail-in repair.
 Hardware coverage includes the watch and battery.
 Software support covers questions about using watchOS, Apple-branded apps, and connecting to an iPhone, all handled by Apple’s experts.

-Pricing for Apple Watch AppleCare+ varies, depending on which specific Apple Watch you have.
+Pricing for Apple Watch AppleCare+ varies, depending on which specific Apple Watch you have (and other factors, like the band style).
 All pricing is based on the least expensive models for each Apple Watch option:

 - Series 6: $79